Nickel: Isotopes

-The isotopes of nickel range in atomic mass from 48 Da (^{48}Ni) to 82 Da (^{82}Ni).
+The isotopes of nickel range in mass number from 48 (^{48}Ni) to 82 (^{82}Ni).

 Natural nickel is composed of five stable isotopes, ^{58}Ni, ^{60}Ni, ^{61}Ni, ^{62}Ni and ^{64}Ni, of which ^{58}Ni is the most abundant (68.077% natural abundance).

 Nickel-62 has the highest binding energy per nucleon of any nuclide: 8.7946 MeV/nucleon.
 Its binding energy is greater than both ^{56}Fe and ^{58}Fe, more abundant nuclides often incorrectly cited as having the highest binding energy.
 Though this would seem to predict nickel as the most abundant heavy element in the universe, the high rate of photodisintegration of nickel in stellar interiors causes iron to be by far the most abundant.

 Nickel-60 is the daughter product of the extinct radionuclide ^{60}Fe (half-life 2.6 million years).
 Due to the long half-life of ^{60}Fe, its persistence in materials in the Solar System may generate observable variations in the isotopic composition of ^{60}Ni.
 Therefore, the abundance of ^{60}Ni in extraterrestrial material may give insight into the origin of the Solar System and its early history.

 At least 26 nickel radioisotopes have been characterized; the most stable are ^{59}Ni with half-life 76,000 years, ^{63}Ni (100 years), and ^{56}Ni (6 days).
 All other radioisotopes have half-lives less than 60 hours and most these have half-lives less than 30 seconds.
 This element also has one meta state.

-Radioactive nickel-56 is produced by the silicon burning process and later set free in large amounts in type Ia supernovae.
+Radioactive nickel-56 is produced by the silicon burning process and later set free in large amounts in Type Ia supernovae.
 The shape of the light curve of these supernovae at intermediate to late-times corresponds to the decay via electron capture of ^{56}Ni to cobalt-56 and ultimately to iron-56.
 Nickel-59 is a long-lived cosmogenic radionuclide; half-life 76,000 years. ^{59}Ni has found many applications in isotope geology. ^{59}Ni has been used to date the terrestrial age of meteorites and to determine abundances of extraterrestrial dust in ice and sediment.
 Nickel-78, with a half-life of 110 milliseconds, is believed an important isotope in supernova nucleosynthesis of elements heavier than iron. ^{48}Ni, discovered in 1999, is the most proton-rich heavy element isotope known.
 With 28 protons and 20 neutrons, ^{48}Ni is "doubly magic", as is ^{78}Ni with 28 protons and 50 neutrons.
 Both are therefore unusually stable for nuclei with so large a proton–neutron imbalance.

 Nickel-63 is a contaminant found in the support structure of nuclear reactors.
 It is produced through neutron capture by nickel-62.
 Small amounts have also been found near nuclear weapon test sites in the South Pacific.